ckb-next/ckb-next/README.md

 *ckb currently does not support non-RGB Corsair keyboards, but if you have one and are willing to do some tests, don't hesitate to contact me.
 I'm intrested in adding support for them.*

-Disclaimer: ckb comes with no warranty and is not an official Corsair product.
+**Disclaimer:** ckb comes with no warranty and is not an official Corsair product.
 It is licensed under the GNU General Public License (version 2) in the hope that it will be useful for those of us wishing to take advantage of the keyboard's features on non-Windows OSes.

+When downloading a new version of ckb, please delete your old download first.
+This helps ensure there are no problems lingering from an old build.

 If you use and enjoy this project, I'd greatly appreciate it if you could spare a few dollars for a donation.
 This is completely voluntary, of course - the project will remain free and open source regardless. `:)`